City, University of London

 Air Transport Management

 This programme is for those who have been working within the aviation industry (for at least two years).
 Current students include pilots, air traffic controllers, maintenance staff, engineers and the majority have a license/professional education.
 We also welcome students with a military background.
 This Air Transport Management MSc programme is tailored towards those working who cannot attend regular university schedules.

 This course is compatible with The MoD's Enhanced Learning Credits Administration Service (ELCAS) - an initiative to promote lifelong learning amongst members of the UK Armed Forces.
 If you are/have been a member of the UK Armed Forces, you could be entitled to financial support to take this course.

-Core modules: Airline Operations (EPM825): the basic module for air transport, introducing all the requirements for running a successful airline
+Airline Operations (EPM820): the basic module for air transport, introducing all the requirements for running a successful airline

 Air Transport Economics (EPM823): gives you all the financial and strategic inputs in running a successful airline

-Airline Business (EPM831): should be taken as final core module, it combines all new knowledge into strategic business cases of successful airlines.
+Airline Business (EPM831): combines all new knowledge into strategic business cases of successful airlines